 Contact Frederica at Frederica.Doeringer@redcross.org.

-Hilary V. Greene, Executive Director, Cape Cod, Islands & Southeast Massachusetts Chapter, is a Cape Cod resident of 12 years and has extensive leadership experience with agencies serving the Cape and Islands.
+Hilary V. Greene, Executive Director, Cape Cod, Islands & Southeast Massachusetts Chapter, has lived in Centerville since 2000 and has extensive leadership experience with agencies serving the Cape and Islands.

 Greene first became involved with the Red Cross in the 1980s as a blood and platelet donor.
 In 2004, she donated one of the lobes of her left lung to a stranger and was subsequently recognized by the Cape and Islands Chapter as a Hero.

-The Cape Cod and Islands Chapter of the American Red Cross has provided emergency response service and health and safety training to the residents of Cape Cod, Nantucket and Martha's Vineyard for more than 90 years.
+The Cape, Islands and Southeast MA Chapter of the American Red Cross has provided emergency response service and health and safety training to the residents of Barnstable, Bristol, Dukes, Nantucket & Plymouth counties for over 100 years.

 Contact Hilary at Hilary.Greene@redcross.org.